dcrapis/oceandao-wiki/FAQ.md

 ###

 - Q: I've submitted my project to Shipyard.
 Can I also submit it to OceanDAO?
-And what about the other way?
-- A: Yes, OceanDAO is now the main source for funding, and community curators will take this into consideration.
+- A: Yes, we encourage it.
+OceanDAO is now the main source for funding, and community curators will take this into consideration.

 ###